COACH JOURNAL

 Third, model fairness and equality.
 The International Coaching Federation’s Code of Ethics requires coaches to “Avoid discrimination by maintaining fairness and equality in all activities and operations, while respecting local rules and cultural practices.
 This includes, but is not limited to, discrimination on the basis of age, race, gender expression, ethnicity, sexual orientation, religion, national origin, disability, or military status.”
 Avoiding discrimination can look like coaching genders equally, removing objectification from coaching, and definitely keeping firm boundaries.
 Good coaches are to be aware of your impact on the client, and your own and your clients’ impact on society.

-If you’re ready to level up on safety as a part of wellness coaching, I encourage you to join the Life Beyond #MeToo reading challenge, check out the Life Beyond #MeToo community on Facebook, and visit www.lifebeyondmetoo.com for more information on the book, which is useful for coaches, leaders, and individuals from all walks of life, to help us create safe conversations leading to a #NewNormal.
+If you’re ready to level up on safety as a part of wellness coaching, I encourage you to check out the Life Beyond #MeToo community on Facebook, and visit www.lifebeyondmetoo.com for more information on the book, which is useful for coaches, leaders, and individuals from all walks of life, to help us create safe conversations leading to a #NewNormal.

 About the Author